curtsinger-lab/riker/tests/README.md

 and correspond to the `tests/buildfile/01-sh-Dodofile.t` and `tests/buildfile/02-c-Dodofile.t` tests, respectively.

-Failed tests log diagnostic information in a `.err` file.
-For a given test, e.g., `buildfile/01-sh-Dodofile.t`, you can view the difference between what `cram` expected (in `01-sh-Dodofile.t`) and what it got (in `01-sh-Dodofile.t.err`):
+Failed tests log diagnostic information to an `.err` file in the test directory.
+For a given test, e.g., `buildfile/01-sh-Dodofile.t`, you can view the difference between what `cram` expected (in `01-sh-Dodofile.t`) and what it got (in `01-sh-Dodofile.t.err`) with something like:

 ```
 $ diff tests/buildfile/01-sh-Dodofile.t*